Last Updated: March 2017

 *5 Star Rating: this is based on the percentage of consumers who rate the mattress 10/10.

 In most situations, an air mattress is an affordable short-term bedding solution until a decision is possible on a permanent bed.
-Air mattresses fit into many empty spaces and provide a level of comfort that sleeping on a hard floor never could.
+This type of mattresses fits into many empty spaces and provide a level of comfort that sleeping on a hard floor never could.

 Our 3 best air mattress recommendations